VolkshashDEV/volkshashcore/INSTALL.md

-Building Ukkey
+Building Volkshash
 =============

-See doc/build-*.md for instructions on building the various elements of the Ukkey Core reference implementation of Ukkey.
+See doc/build-*.md for instructions on building the various elements of the Volkshash Core reference implementation of Volkshash.